celador/ForceCode/README.md

 * 3.6.3
     * Fix duplicate error messages from ForceCode in problems panel
     * Don't show notification for every error in Apex, instead tell them to look at the problems panel
-* 3.6.2
-    * Test methods can now be ran by hovering over @isTest and testMethod, then clicking the link that it gives in the hover to run the test!
-Sorry for the changes, but this is the way tests will be run from now on.
-    * Fix saving lightning component parts (basically any part(javascript, css, etc..) that wasn't the component itself)
-* 3.6.1
-    * Fix ForceCode execution of apex test classes since v43.11.0 of the Salesforce extensions broke it.
-Now, in order to run apex test with forcecode you need to CTRL + click on @isTest or testMethod!
-Clicking on Run tests will throw an erro without the CLI installed so I had to make my own, enjoy!!
-* 3.6.0
-    * Not a huge release, just added checking for file changes with Lightning components (Aura).
-This feature only checks when you save a component file and doesn't check on start, because I can't query the proper object without using a lot of queries.
-So, for now this is the way it will work.